0xprinc/checks-while-hacks/README.md

 27. Don't assume `msg.sender` is always a relevant user.
 28. Don't use `assert()` unless for fuzzing or formal verification.
 (SWC-110)
 29. Don't use `tx.origin` for authorization.
 (SWC-115)
 30. Don't use `address.transfer()` or `address.send()`.
 Use `.call.value(...)("")` instead.
-(SWC-134)
+As these were used to save from reentrancy attacks since using them gives a constant supply of 2300 gas.
+But they have a problem that if in future, during some hardfork the gas is decreased then this will lead to the failure of the transaction as if the fallback function is a little bit of gas consuming then this will cause the transaction to fail.
+31. It is also recommended to not use the transfer or send for transfering the native ETH while interacting with a smart contract.
-31. When using low-level calls, ensure the contract exists before calling.
+32. When using low-level calls, ensure the contract exists before calling.
-32. When calling a function with many parameters, use the named argument syntax.
+33. When calling a function with many parameters, use the named argument syntax.
-33. Do not use assembly for create2.
+34. Do not use assembly for create2.
 Prefer the modern salted contract creation syntax.
-34. Do not use assembly to access chainId or contract code/size/hash.
+35. Do not use assembly to access chainId or contract code/size/hash.
 Prefer the modern Solidity syntax.
-35. Use the `delete` keyword when setting a variable to a zero value (`0`, `false`, `""`, etc).
+36. Use the `delete` keyword when setting a variable to a zero value (`0`, `false`, `""`, etc).
-36. Use `unchecked` blocks where overflow/underflow is impossible, or where an overflow/underflow is unrealistic on human timescales (counters, etc).
+37. Use `unchecked` blocks where overflow/underflow is impossible, or where an overflow/underflow is unrealistic on human timescales (counters, etc).
 Comment explanations wherever `unchecked` is used, along with an estimate of how much gas it saves (if relevant).
-37. Do not depend on Solidity's arithmetic operator precedence rules.
+38. Do not depend on Solidity's arithmetic operator precedence rules.
 In addition to the use of parentheses to override default operator precedence, parentheses should also be used to emphasise it.
-38. Expressions passed to logical/comparison operators (`&&`/`||`/`>=`/`==`/etc) should not have side-effects.
+39. Expressions passed to logical/comparison operators (`&&`/`||`/`>=`/`==`/etc) should not have side-effects.
-39. Wherever arithmetic operations are performed that could result in precision loss, ensure it benefits the right actors in the system, and document it with comments.
+40. Wherever arithmetic operations are performed that could result in precision loss, ensure it benefits the right actors in the system, and document it with comments.
-40. Document the reason why a reentrancy lock is necessary whenever it's used with an inline or `@dev` natspec comment.
+41. Document the reason why a reentrancy lock is necessary whenever it's used with an inline or `@dev` natspec comment.
-41. When fuzzing functions that only operate on specific numerical ranges use modulo to tighten the fuzzer's inputs (such as `x = x % 10000 + 1` to restrict from 1 to 10,000).
+42. When fuzzing functions that only operate on specific numerical ranges use modulo to tighten the fuzzer's inputs (such as `x = x % 10000 + 1` to restrict from 1 to 10,000).
-42. Use ternary expressions to simplify branching logic wherever possible.
+43. Use ternary expressions to simplify branching logic wherever possible.
-43. When operating on more than one address, ask yourself what happens if they're the same.
+44. When operating on more than one address, ask yourself what happens if they're the same.
-44. Can someone without spending other then gas fees change the state of the contract.
+45. Can someone without spending other then gas fees change the state of the contract.
-45. Always check the number of loop iterations should be bounded by a small finite number other wise the transaction will run out of gas.
+46. Always check the number of loop iterations should be bounded by a small finite number other wise the transaction will run out of gas.
-46. Always check for the return datatype of the called contract function.
+47. Always check for the return datatype of the called contract function.
 Example: in ERC20 implementations, the transfer functions are not consistent with             the value they return(some return the bool while others revert which can cause problems)
-47. You can always convert `bool` to `revert` by using `require`.
+48. You can always convert `bool` to `revert` by using `require`.
-48. Similar to the above, global `transfer` method reverts while the `send` gives the bool value which sometimes causes problems
+49. Similar to the above, global `transfer` method reverts while the `send` gives the bool value which sometimes causes problems
-49. Don't use `extcodesize` to gain the knowledge of whether the `msg.sender` is EOA as any contract calling the function while staying in the constructor can easily act as an EOA.
+50. Don't use `extcodesize` to gain the knowledge of whether the `msg.sender` is EOA as any contract calling the function while staying in the constructor can easily act as an EOA.
-50. Try to monitor the expected and actual length of the array.
+51. Try to monitor the expected and actual length of the array.
-51. Always try to be consistent with the interface contract otherwise the call will lead to the fallback.
+52. Always try to be consistent with the interface contract otherwise the call will lead to the fallback.
-52. Making a new owner is a crucial thing, so a new function to accept the ownership should be made so that the ownership don't go in the hands of some wrong person or a smart contract which can not do anything.
+53. Making a new owner is a crucial thing, so a new function to accept the ownership should be made so that the ownership don't go in the hands of some wrong person or a smart contract which can not do anything.
-53. In Solidity any address can be casted into specific contract, even if the contract at the address is not the one being casted.
+54. In Solidity any address can be casted into specific contract, even if the contract at the address is not the one being casted.
 This can be exploited to hide malicious code.
-54. don't use `erecover` and `signature` to verify the user as these cause signature malleability.
+55. don't use `erecover` and `signature` to verify the user as these cause signature malleability.
-55. delete every entry of the mapping before deleting the mapping itself, otherwise the getter function will still work by giving all the mapping values
+56. delete every entry of the mapping before deleting the mapping itself, otherwise the getter function will still work by giving all the mapping values
-56. Look out for signature replay attacks.
+57. Look out for signature replay attacks.
-57. Use underscores or constants for number literals for better readability and also for unexpected human error.
+58. Use underscores or constants for number literals for better readability and also for unexpected human error.
-58. Use bytes.concat() instead of abi.encodePacked(), since this is preferred since 0.8.4
+59. Use bytes.concat() instead of abi.encodePacked(), since this is preferred since 0.8.4
-59. Any inconsistency in formula for calculation may cause the loss of the funds and also minting additional funds,<br> example can be use of Math.min(a, b) which change suddenly when the condition changes.
+60. Any inconsistency in formula for calculation may cause the loss of the funds and also minting additional funds,<br> example can be use of Math.min(a, b) which change suddenly when the condition changes.
-60. Don't assume the implementations of ERC20, ERC721 tokens in their contracts, such as decimals, approve functions etc., coding using this assumption will lead to the casting errors
+61. Don't assume the implementations of ERC20, ERC721 tokens in their contracts, such as decimals, approve functions etc., coding using this assumption will lead to the casting errors
-61. Look for the statements that can be skipped and still takes to the same blockchain state, for example some external call without any return values, some non-relevant require statements.
+62. Look for the statements that can be skipped and still takes to the same blockchain state, for example some external call without any return values, some non-relevant require statements.
-62. Try to read all the ERC20 Implementations in scope as their definitions can be different from what is expected.
+63. Try to read all the ERC20 Implementations in scope as their definitions can be different from what is expected.
-63. `Round Up` should be done while taking the tokens in so that no one can be privileged while depositing a lower amount.
+64. `Round Up` should be done while taking the tokens in so that no one can be privileged while depositing a lower amount.
-64. `Round down` should be done while transfering tokens from protocol to user so that no user can get the same value while having lower deposit.
+65. `Round down` should be done while transfering tokens from protocol to user so that no user can get the same value while having lower deposit.
-65. Use `PULL` over `PUSH` while updating the state variables to mitigate the inclusion of blacklisted entities to become active.
+66. Use `PULL` over `PUSH` while updating the state variables to mitigate the inclusion of blacklisted entities to become active.
 This also uses gas only whenever necessary
-66. Try not to use the `percentage`, because it introduces the division and then rounding occurs.
+67. Try not to use the `percentage`, because it introduces the division and then rounding occurs.
 Also include a 100% cap while including a percentage.
-67. It is necessary to make the lines in constructor in proper order, this really affect the initial state of the protocol.
+68. It is necessary to make the lines in constructor in proper order, this really affect the initial state of the protocol.
 Example. a function called inside the constructor takes value of an uninitialized variable, hence will fail to give correct output.
-68. A good practice while dealing with nonReentrant modifier.
+69. A good practice while dealing with nonReentrant modifier.
 Try not to make the state variable public, instead make a public getter by yourself with a nonReentrant modifier.
-69. Some good practices to save some gas involve :
+70. Some good practices to save some gas involve :
     - using ++i instead of i++
     - using calldata to load the info instead of memory
     - not equating with boolean inside the if-else statement